What is Suffering?

 The Five Aggregates Unsatisfying, Not-self and Suffering

-The root of stress and dissatisfaction lies in the assumption that what we perceive through the Five Aggregates represents true reality of the physical world.
+The root of stress and dissatisfaction lies in the assumption that what we perceive through the Five Aggregates represents the true reality of the physical world.
 We mistake the Five Aggregates and our sense of self as reality itself.
-Instead of seeing the unsubstantial, always changing, not-self nature of the world, we fail to grasp that all perceptions that arise in the mind, that all dualities of the world such as good or bad, beautiful or ugly, fast or slow, and so forth are judgments based on clinging to biases or obsessions, clinging to the Five Aggregates.
-This reinforces the fabricated sense of self that attempts to control these constantly changing dualities, which instead of being perceived as a product of the mind are perceived as happening in the outside world.
+Instead of seeing the unsubstantial, always changing, not-self nature of the world, we fail to grasp that all perceptions that arise in the mind, that all dualities of the world such as good or bad, beautiful or ugly, fast or slow, and so forth, are judgments based on clinging to biases or obsessions, clinging to the Five Aggregates.
+This reinforces the fabricated sense of self that attempts to control these constantly changing dualities, which, instead of being perceived as a product of the mind, are perceived as happening in the outside world.

 For example, once one attaches and takes personally the perception of something being "good," it's inevitable that, based on causes and conditions, this "good" attribute attached to it will eventually transition to "bad," often oscillating back and forth depending on circumstances.